 Sleep loss can be a contributing factor to heart disease such as high blood pressure, irregular heartbeat, heart failure heart attacks etc. Not only this, but it also effects your mental health, and be a contributing factor to issues including depression and anxiety.
 Lack of sleep lowers your stress threshold, making people more irritable, and more inclined to become stressed and anxious.

-When activities such as driving are effected by lack of sleep, it becomes dangerous.
+When activities such as driving are affected by lack of sleep, it becomes dangerous.
 Driver fatigue causes 1 in 5 road deaths in Ireland, due to lower concentration and impaired responses.
 Over 4,000 people die each year across Europe in driver fatigue accidents.
-Sleep deprivation was a factor in some of the world’s most disastrous accidents – the nuclear meltdown at Chernobyl in 1986.
+Sleep deprivation was a factor in some of the world’s most disastrous accidents – including the nuclear meltdown at Chernobyl in 1986.

 Affects our appearance

 When the body has a regular sleep/wake schedule, a regular hunger schedule is also maintained along with this.
-When our sleep cycle is disrupted and the body does not get enough sleep, hormones that promote hunger are produced while appetite suppressing hormones are not produced.
+When our sleep cycle is disrupted and the body does not get enough sleep, hormones that promote hunger are produced while appetite-suppressing hormones are not produced.
 This means there is a higher chance of overeating to occur, which can lead to weight gain and even obesity.
 Research has found, people who sleep for an average of six hours per night are 27% more likely to be overweight than those who sleep more.
 Those who sleep for less than 5 hours per night are 73% more likely to be overweight.